yuushimizu/butter/README.markdown

     (is (my-eql 10 (+ 3 7)))

-Forms made from special-assertions must return two values: The first is a non nil value if the assertion passes, otherwise nil, and the second is a some value that represents what actually happened.
+Forms made from special-assertions must return two values: The first is a non NIL value if the assertion passes, otherwise NIL, and the second is a some value that represents what actually happened.